 |Borghese Gallery||Stunning art museum||Gallery ticket with escorted entrance|

 How far are Rome main attractions from each other?
-Rome Top sights Map
+Rome attractions on a Map

 One of the sentences I find myself writing over and over again on this site is that Rome is vast.

 The second sentence I tend to repeat often is the Roman adagio ‘a lifetime is not enough to know Rome’.

 If you put the two together, you may think that there is no hope for a foreigner to see pretty much anything without covering crazy distances or spending an inordinate amount of time in the city.

 To the surprise of many, this is actually not the case!

 While Rome is a sprawling city, part of its historical centre is pretty compact and you can easily walk to one attraction to the other.